Table of Contents

-I was interviewed on a mental health podcast a week ago, and I got into the nitty-gritty details of my mental health struggles.
+I was interviewed on a mental health podcast recently, and I got into the nitty-gritty details of my mental health struggles.

 It got me to thinking.
 Why do I share such details with a person who was, moments prior, a stranger to me?